top of page

 You are asked to lie on a couch fully dressed.

-The whole appointment takes no more than 40-45 minutes.
+The whole appointment takes 60 minutes.

 Your Results